Energetic Particles from Quasi-Separatrix Layers and Current Sheets at the Sun: Seed Population Fluxes from the QSL region

 Also shown in Figure~\ref{fig:diff4Seed} is the seed spectrum (black dashed curve) used for event modeling.
 This seed spectrum was fit to PSP EPI-Lo and EPI-Hi average proton fluxes during the pre-event period 00:00 -- 10:00 UTC on November 29, 2020, using the following form,

 and the seed spectrum is projected to the QSL near 3~$R_{\odot}$ based on a $1/r^\beta$ radial dependence.
-The fit to observations yields $J_0 = 4.8$ particles/(cm$^2$-s-sr-MeV), $\gamma = 2.4$, $E_\mathrm{c} = 1.6$ MeV, and we have taken a standard square-radial distance scaling, $\beta = 2$.
-Figure \ref{fig:seed-spectrum-psp-fit} show the observed flux values along with a non-linear least squares fit of Equation \ref{eqn:seed-spectrum-analytic} to the observations.
+The fit to observations at PSP, which was located approximately 0.8~au from the Sun, yields $J_0 \approx 4.8$ particles/(cm$^2$-s-sr-MeV), $\gamma \approx 2.4$, $E_\mathrm{c} \approx 1.6$ MeV, and we have taken a standard square-radial distance scaling, $\beta = 2$.
+The reference energy, $E_{0}$, is set at 1 MeV.
+Figure \ref{fig:seed-spectrum-psp-fit} shows the observed flux values along with a non-linear least squares fit of equation~(\ref{eqn:seed-spectrum-analytic}) to the observations.
 Curve fitting was performed using \texttt{scipy.optimize.curve\_fit} from SciPy version 1.6 \citep{2020SciPy-NMeth}.
+In order to use the fit spectrum as the seed spectrum for EPREM within STAT, we scaled the amplitude to a radial distance of 1.0~au via the same $1/r^\beta$ power law, giving a value of 3.1 particles/(cm$^2$-s-sr-MeV).
+This value, when scaled to the radial distance of the QSL, provides the amplitude of the seed spectrum in Figure~\ref{fig:diff4Seed}.